Christoffer Harlang Architects

 We work with new and excisting buildings, furniture design and product design with clients including Carlsberg, A.P.
 Møller Foundation, Skagerak, Bent Brandt A/S, Gammel Strand Kunstforening, Overgaden Institute of Contemporary Art and Naturstyrelsen.

-At present we have two projects on site, The Hammershus Visitors Centre in Bornholm and The Otilia Hotel for Bröchner Group in two listed building in Carlsberg.
+At present we have two projects in collaboration with Arkitema on site, The Hammershus Visitors Centre in Bornholm and The Otilia Hotel for Bröchner Group in two listed building in Carlsberg.
 Both projects will be completed in february 2018.

 A new door handle called Clavis for Randi and a series of chairs and tables, Robust for Skagarak, will be presented i autumn 2017.